adilsaeed31/qdb-frontend-adil/README.md

 ### Unfortunately, I didn't have enough time to replicate the UI exactly as shown in the test documentation image.
 My primary emphasis was on ensuring the functionality.

-### In Order to execute the unit test, please execute the below test command and press a to run the test.
+### To execute the unit test, please execute the below test command and press a to run the test.

+### Project Information

+in the `src/` folder you will find the folders below mentioned

+`assets` Holding images

+`components` Holding React Components

+`feature` Contains all the features with business logic

+`hooks` Defined custom hooks for user and post API calls

+`__test__` Unit Testing file

 ## Available Scripts